Across Programming Language Silos: A Study on Cross-Lingual Retrieval-augmented Code Generation: Introduction

 \section{Introduction}

-With the emergence and continuous development of large language models (LLMs), significant progress has been made in natural language (NL) to code generation task~\cite{chen2021evaluating, li2022competitionlevelcode, roziere2023codellama, jain2022jigsaw}.
-However, in complex programming scenarios, generating code directly often proves challenging due to insufficient model abilities.
-For instance, due to the high cost of training and limitations of training data, code LLMs struggle to remain updated with constantly evolving libraries~\cite{zhou2023docprompting, zhang2023repocoder, jimenez2024swebench}.
+With the emergence and rapid development of large language models (LLMs), significant progress has been made in natural language (NL) to code generation task~\cite{chen2021evaluating, roziere2023codellama}.
+Despite these advances, code-oriented LLMs still struggle to generate reliable and correct programs in complex real-world scenarios, largely due to limitations in model capacity and reasoning ability~\cite{zhang2023repocoder, jimenez2024swebench}.
+Retrieval-Augmented Generation (RAG)~\cite{lewis2020rag, guu2020ragmodel} has emerged as a powerful paradigm to enhance LLMs, and demonstrates efficacy in code task~\cite{tan2024prompt}.
+Building on this paradigm, Retrieval-Augmented Code Generation (RACG) extends RAG to code generation by retrieving relevant code as external knowledge.

-Retrieval-Augmented Generation (RAG)~\cite{lewis2020rag, guu2020ragmodel} has emerged as a powerful paradigm to enhance LLMs, and demonstrates efficacy in code task~\cite{sun2023revisiting, yu2024droidcoder, wang2023rap, su2024evor, tan2024prompt, dutta2024rar, lu2024improving, li2025building, yang2025empirical}.
-Although existing works~\cite{wang2024coderagbench, gao2024preference, parvez2021retrieval} explore the RACG (\textit{abbrev.} \underline{R}etrieval-\underline{A}ugmented \underline{C}ode \underline{G}eneration) – a specialized adaptation of RAG that augments code generation with external knowledge retrieval, they are confined to limited programming languages (\textit{PL}s) such as Python and Java, leaving RACG across multiple \textit{PL}s and cross-lingual code knowledge transfer unexplored.